keithlennox/roku-feed/README.md

 - Upload series image files and update thumb urls in code
 - Check for 2 digit integer on season number
 - Pub/kill dates are correct format for Roku
+- Errors should contain account and video id
 - Is error handling needed on any other fields?
 - Search by flag=roku + state=ACTIVE
 - QUESTION: What is the hard coded value for rating type?